kronosta/y1-language/DOCUMENTATION.md

 Also note that `?DefineShort`, due to the way it works internally, will immediately restart the preprocessor cycle with the macro applied to everything after this call, and all directives ignored until the new cycle.
-This means that the short macro can be used in other directives, but it also means that the later directives will effectively have one extra `?Defer` and the earlier ones will run again before getting to this point.
+This means that the short macro can be used in other directives, but it also means that the earlier directives will run again before getting back to preprocessing the lines after this directive.
+`?DeferN` is essential for dealing with this.

 A weird trick if you want comments on the same line as other code is to use:
 ```